-Shielded from regular direct customer contact, we are at risk of not fully understanding what our customers really want and consequently missing out on ways to respond better to their rapidly changing needs.
+As a result, you put yourself at risk of not fully understanding what your customers really want.
+As a further consequence, you may even miss out on ways to respond better to their rapidly changing needs.

 Take Justin King for example.
 His turnaround plan – called Making Sainsbury’s Great Again – gained traction because he spent time on the shop floor communicating face to face with Sainsbury’s workers and the customers that they serve.

 Or the legendary Richard Branson who is regularly seen at the sharp end of his many business ventures and is reputed never to say no to his staff’s ideas and initiatives.

 Take the time to walk in your customer’s shoes

 OK, so you may not be at the top of the organisation.
 Therefore, you have less room to escape the hidebound rules of corporate bureaucracy.